How Much Does It Cost To Ship A Tractor Trailer?

 How Much Will I Pay To Ship A Tractor Trailer?

-The cost of shipping a tractor trailer is typically charged per mile, but the rate can vary quite a bit.
+The cost of shifting a tractor trailer is typically charged per mile, but the rate can vary quite a bit.
 There’s no way to provide you with an accurate estimate without knowing more details about the truck.
-For example, its size and dimensions, whether or not it’s running, your chosen pickup/delivery locations, total shipment distance, and the weight of the truck can all influence the cost of shipping.
+For example, its size and dimensions, whether or not it’s running, your chosen pickup/delivery locations, total shipment distance, and the weight of the truck can all influence the cost of relocating.

 Let’s take a deeper look at these costs now, and factors that will help you determine how much it may cost to ship your tractor trailer.